TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.compat32-message.rst

       and you mutate the list object, you modify the message's payload in place.

-      With optional argument *i*, :meth:`get_payload` will return the *i*-th element of the payload, counting from zero, if :meth:`is_multipart` is ``True``.
+      With optional argument *i*, :meth:`get_payload` will return the *i*-th element of the payload, counting kutoka zero, if :meth:`is_multipart` is ``True``.
 An :exc:`IndexError` will be raised if *i* is less than 0 or greater than or equal to the number of items in the payload.
 If the payload is a string (i.e.  :meth:`is_multipart` is ``False``) and *i* is